golemfactory/golem-core-python/README.md

 ### 2. Implement few more apps, as diverse as possible

 Purpose:
-* Writing/modifying apps with yapapi should be easy & fun.
+* Writing/modifying apps with golem\_api should be easy & fun.
 Here we try to find things that are not easy/fun and make them easier/more fun.
 * We should try different "hard" things and ensure they are not that hard.
   + E.g. activity/agreement recycyling